Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-We have a particular motivation of complicating the circuit by introducing a constraint.
-We will see that the resulting system has a non-trivial DB between the "coordinates" $x_1,x_2$, thus inducing a {\it{"spatial" non-commutativity}} in the system \textbf{---} an analogue of spatial non-commutative quantum mechanics.
-From the canonical momenta $P_1=C\dot{x}_1-x_2,~P_2=\Psi$, the Hamiltonian is
+Our aim is to show that the resulting constraint system has a non-zero DB between $\phi$ and $q$, which in this case are not a conjugate pair, but rather like "coordinates" thus inducing a {\it{"spatial" non-commutativity}} in the system \textbf{---} an analogue of spatial non-commutative quantum mechanics \cite{noncom}.
+To motivate this modification we point out that the issue of noncommutativity is important in High energy Physics and this specifically designed SQC can act as a novel {\it{analogue model}.}